anoru/data-ci-cd-template/{{cookiecutter.project_slug}}/README.md

 ## As a package

-Here an example on how to use the schema mapping as a package
+Here an example on how to use the project as a package

 ```bash
 pip install .